LoneTree/GettingAndCleaningData/README.md

 7. The result desired by this assignment is essentially an average of averages.

 ### Function Logic
 This analysis function follows the high-level process below.
-The code file contains detailed comments and should be referred to if there are additional questions:
+The code file contains detailed comments and should be referred to if there are additional questions
 1. Require the data.table package from CRAN
 2. Load common data across the train and test data sets (activities, features)
 3. Load the test data set and column bind the subject ids and activities to the test data set to create a consolidated dataset for test
 4. Cleanup and remove temporary data sets
 5. Load the train data set and column bind the subject ids and activities to the train data set to create a consolidated data set for train
 6. Cleanup and remove temporary data sets
 7. Create a data frame (summary.data) that combines the test and train data sets, subsetting to extract columns that only contain the variables related to the mean or standard deviation of a variable
 8. Remove the temporary individual test and train data sets
 9. Create a tidy data frame with that that averages the observations of each variable (in this case each observation is already a mean), for each activity and subject combination.
 This tidy dataset is aggregates the mean calculation using the .SD function in the data.table package
 10. Cleanup the variable names to ensure variable / column names comply with camel code naming standards and are sufficiently compact AND descriptive.
 11. Write the tidy data frame to a tab delimited text file.

 ### Dependencies
 This function requires the data.table package downloadable from the CRAN repository.